 We can identify the Hinge Back tortoise, binomial name Kinixys Erosa, easily by its hinged carapace or upper shell.
 The hinged carapace permits the shell’s rear to close, thereby protecting the hind feet and the tail.
 This tortoise is tough and vigorous.
 They adapt to life in captivity quite easily.
 They prosper in almost all climates.
 Certain hinge-back species from some areas outside South Africa are comparatively difficult to maintain since they always require high levels of humidity.
-This serrated or forest hinge-back tortoise, also referred to as a Schweigger’s tortoise, belongs to the turtle species under the family Testudinidae and are native to West and Central Africa.
+This serrated or forest hinge-back tortoise also referred to as a Schweigger’s tortoise belongs to the turtle species under the family Testudinidae and is native to West and Central Africa.

 The shell of the hinge-back is angular and sloping.
 They grow to a maximum length of about 9 to 14 inches.
 The color is reddish brown.
 Some shells display yellow markings.
 The head and limbs are brown or yellow.
 These tortoises belong to the genus Kinixys.
 The unique peculiarity of the genus is the hinge we can see across the back of the upper shell.
 They are the only tortoises extant that possess this kind of shell.

 The serrated hinge back tortoise has the unique ability to bend its back by ninety degrees to protect its hind legs and tail while sleeping, or during an attack from predators.
 These tortoises are excellent swimmers.
 They can dive.
 Hinge-backs navigate the water bodies in the rain forests for food.
 Female tortoises lay up to four eggs in a a clutch on the ground and cover them with leaves.

 We can spot the Serrated hinge back tortoise throughout east and central Africa.
 They are comfortable in savannas, grasslands and coastal bushes.
 The shyer tortoises that prefer forest regions are Thornveld.
 K.Homeana species and K.Erosa.